 By 1967, the “Summer of Love”, three adjacent ski areas had also been developed - Buttermilk, Aspen Highlands, and Snowmass.
 Aspen didn’t just help to popularize skiing in the U.S., it was well on the way to becoming an international lifestyle destination.
 Walter Paepcke had succeeded in connecting culture with commerce by attracting both business and creative leaders.
 Now, in a time of social tumult, Aspen became a rollicking, bohemian, even outlaw haven.
 In 1970, infamous “Gonzo” journalist Hunter S. Thompson ran for county sheriff on the "Freak Power" ticket.
 He advocated grassy pedestrian malls instead of paved streets, banning buildings tall enough to block the view, and de-criminalizing cannabis.
 Ideas that have all found their way into the world half a century later.

 The Little Nell hotel opened its doors in 1989.
 It was built on the site of a funky ski-bum bar dating from 1947 by the same name, at the foot of the slope where the original mine shaft had been dug – the one named after that lady of the night.
 It was the only ski-in, ski-out access to Aspen Mountain (and it still is).
 In 1991, we earned Five Diamonds from the American Automobile Association, and in 1996, earned Five Stars from Forbes Travel Guide (we have earned them again every year since).
-That same year, only 49 lodges and 16 restaurants in the U.S. were awarded Five Stars, and out of the 23 hotels that first earned the recognition in 1996, only 9 remain.
-The Little Nell signature restaurant, element 47, earned the Five-Star recognition in 2015.
-As of 2016, just 154 hotels and 56 restaurants around the world hold the recognition.
+The Little Nell's signature restaurant, element 47, earned the Five-Star recognition in 2015.